sevenseat/rr-2048/README.md

 This is another implementation of the Game [2048](http://2048game.com/) in Reason React.
-It was my first Reason React project, and is a poor-man's clone of [LIU9293's implementation](https://github.com/LIU9293/reason-react-2048).
+It was my first Reason React project, and is basically a fork of [LIU9293's implementation](https://github.com/LIU9293/reason-react-2048).

 ## Key Observations